pamflow-org/pamflow/docs/source/tutorial/data_preparation.md

 You already got familiar with the provided data and handed it over to **pamflow**.
 Now you are ready to complete your second task: Extract metadata from each audio file and each passive acoustic sensor.

-Now that **pamflow** has access to the `audio_root_directory` and `field_deployments_sheet` we can ask it to generate the `media@pamDP` and `deployments@pamDP` formats.
+Now that **pamflow** has access to the `audio_root_directory` and `field_deployments_sheet`, we can ask it to generate the `media@pamDP` and `deployments@pamDP` formats.
 The former is a `.csv` containing one row per each  `.WAV` file in the `audio_root_directory` and displaying important information related to each audio.
 The latter, contains information about each deployed sensor.
 The content, schema and structure of these datasets is further explained in the [Data Exchange Formats ](../data_exchange_format.md#Observations)  section.
 These formats are the baseline for the rest of the processess carried out through **pamflow**.